Reviewing our past year can influence the coming year better than setting New Year’s resolutions and goals.

 It may be simpler, such as reviewing your past year will help you create focus and clarity for this next year.

-Instead of making empty resolutions that often create no significant action, I suggest taking a little dedicated time, 30-60 minutes should do, to review this past year using the following questions as a guide.
+Instead of making empty goals and resolutions that often create no significant action, I suggest taking a little dedicated time, 30-60 minutes should do, to review this past year using the following questions as a guide.

 Spending this time, focused and distraction-free, will offer valuable insights to create a more fulfilling, happier, and productive year ahead.
 Be open and honest but don’t beat yourself up about.
 This is a simple exercise designed to help you move forward, not dwell in the past.